How To Create Access Rights In Custom Module

-Access rights are rules that define the access a user can have on a particular object.
-Each access right is associate to a model, a group, and a set of permissions: read, write, create, unlink(delete).
+Access rights are rules that define the access a user can have to a particular object.
+Each access right is associated with a model, a group, and a set of permissions: read, write, create, unlink(delete).
 Access rights are usually created in a CSV file, and its model name is ir.model.access.csv.

-Through access rights, we can control the user’s access on a module.
+Through access rights, we can control the user’s access to a module.

 First of all, we need to create a security folder.
 This folder needs to be placed inside our module.